MUSICAL BORROWING

 General style

-General style follows the conventions of The Chicago Manual of Style, 14th ed., for titles, bibligraphic format, and other matters of style, using italics rather than underlining.
+General style follows the conventions of The Chicago Manual of Style, 14th or 15th ed., for titles, bibligraphic format, and other matters of style, using italics rather than underlining.
 Titles of works, even short ones, are in italics, with two exceptions: component parts of larger works (e.g., songs in a song cycle) are in quotation marks if the larger work is named, and works in standard forms are in roman type (e.g., Symphony No. 5 in C Minor).
 Op. and No. are capitalized in work titles.

 Citation

-In general, citations follow the bibliography style in The Chicago Manual of Style, 14th ed.
+In general, citations follow the bibliography style in The Chicago Manual of Style, 14th or 15th ed.
 For periodicals, citations include The when present in the name of the journal, and include the season or month of the issue as well as the year: The Journal of Musicology 11 (Spring 1993): 174-202.

 Annotation

-The ideal annotation is a summary of what the item says, as faithful as possible to the writer's intent within a few sentences.
+The ideal annotation is a summary of what the item says, as faithful as possible to the writer’s intent within a few sentences.
 It does not merely describe the item or list topics covered, but rather states the main points and summarizes the evidence offered, so that someone who has not read the item would know in brief what it says about musical borrowing.
 The annotation also does not evaluate the item, praise or criticize the writer, or note other works in the bibliography that relate to the same topic but are not mentioned by the writer.
 The purpose of the annotation is to convey the thought of the writer efficiently and accurately, not the thinking of the annotator.
-A well done annotation need not mention the writer's name.
+A well done annotation need not mention the writer’s name.
+If the item contains a great deal of information in charts, tables, or the text that cannot readily be summarized, this may be indicated (for example, “An appendix summarizes the sources for Agrippina and the ways Handel uses them”).

 When an item treats aspects of borrowing within a larger topic (such as a discussion of certain works within a book about a composer), the first sentence of the annotation should give a sense of what the whole item says or is about, without attempting to summarize it completely; the rest of the annotation should then summarize what the item says in relation to the uses of existing music.